SandroEph/abrecommenders/README.md

 ## Data preprocessing

+## Baseline model

+The baseline model

-## Recommender system
+## Challenger model

-It is worth noting that the recommender system obtained is still not perfect, especially in the production environment and use case presented.
-It suffers from several problems, one of them being cold start (which movies do we recommend to new users ?).
+It is worth noting that the two recommender systems obtained are still not perfect, especially in the production environment and use case presented.
+It suffers from several problems, one of them being cold start (what do we recommend to new users ? how do we recommend new movies ?) or retraining (how do we take into account new interactions ?)
 The important objective here being the productionization and A/B testing experiment design and deployment, the model developed here is probably enough for the scope of this project.

 ## Experiment design